The Ultimate Guide To Menopause

 This article is alive.
 It's updated regularly based on feedback from my clients about what they want to know about menopause.
 If something is missing, be sure to ask for it in the comments below.

-What if menopause wasn't confusing, scary, or frustrating?
+What if menopause wasn't confusing, scary, frustrating, or even uncomfortable?

 So if you want to know what menopause is, why it happens, and what you can do to get relief from menopause symptoms naturally, READ ON.

 - 1What is menopause, when does it happen, and why does it happen?

 - 2What are the symptoms of each stage of the menopausal transition?

 - 3What is the best way to prepare for menopause?

 - 4What needs to be in your plan to control menopausal discomfort?

 - 5What can you do you need to know about your hormones AFTER menopause?